magepages/mpdocs/docs/two-factors-authentication/index.md

   - Time is set by day

 - **Whitelist(s)**:
-  - Only the IP addresses filled in this section can access the Dashboard page without 2FA authentication (even if not in the Trust Device List)
+  - Only the IP addresses filled in this section can access the Dashboard page without 2FA (even if not in the Trust Device List)
   - It is possible to allow 1 IP address, multiple IP addresses, 1 range of IP addresses or multiple IP address ranges to have access to admin.
 IP addresses are separated by commas
   - The owner can also allow IP addresses to be accessible to admin pages without authenticating 2FA in the following form:
 10.0.0.10, 10.0.0. *, 10.0. *. *, 10.0.0. * - 123.0.0. *, 12.3. *. * - 222.0. *. *